Education

 Padova

-Led a 12-person team, shaped product and technology roadmaps, and delivered R&D consulting.
+First engineering leadership role at scale.
+Led a twelve-person team, shaped product and technology direction, and ran R&D consulting alongside delivery.

 Gamesys